On generalized black brane solutions in the model with multicomponent anisotropic fluid: Introduction

-\beq{0.2} p_i^s= \left(1-\frac{2U^s_i}{d_i} \right) \rho^s/(2q_s-1), \eeq $i > 1$, $s = 1, \ldots, m$, where for $s$-th component: $\rho^s$ is a density, $p_r^s$ is a radial pressure, $p_i^s$ is a pressure in $M_i$ ($i >1$) and $q_s \neq 1/2$.
+Here we generalize solutions from \cite{IMS}-\cite{I-bh-10} which may simulate black brane solutions appearing in the models with antisymmetric forms and scalar fields.
+(For black brane solutions see \cite{St}-\cite{IM-11} and references therein.)
+Here we present a new family of exact spherically-symmetric solutions in the model with $m$-component anisotropic fluid for the following equations of state \cite{DI-03} \beq{0.1} p_r^s = - \rho^s /(2q_s-1), \qquad p_0^s = \rho^s/ (2q_s-1), \eeq and \beq{0.2} p_i^s= \left(1-\frac{2U^s_i}{d_i} \right) \rho^s/(2q_s-1), \eeq $i > 1$, $s = 1, \ldots, m$, where for $s$-th component: $\rho^s$ is a density, $p_r^s$ is a radial pressure, $p_i^s$ is a pressure in $M_i$ ($i >1$) and $q_s \neq 1/2$, $q_s > 0$.
 Parameters $U^s_i$ ($i > 1$) and $q_s = U^s_1 > 0$ obey certain relations described in Section 2.
-Here the manifold $M_0$ is $d_0$-dimensional sphere and $p_0^s$ is the pressure in the tangent direction.
+Here the manifold $M_0$ is $d_0$-dimensional sphere ($d_0 \geq 2$) and $p_0^s$ is the pressure in $M_0$ (i.e. in one of tangent directions).
 (For multifactor cosmological models see \cite{IMZ,IM5,LB,GIM} and refs. therein.)

-Special solutions with $q_s = 1$ were found in \cite{IMS} (for $m=1$), \cite{IMS2} (for orthogonal vectors $U^s = (U^s_i)$) and \cite{I-bh-10}.
+Special solutions with $q_s = 1$ were found in \cite{IMS} (for $m=1$), \cite{IMS2} (for orthogonal vectors $U^s = (U^s_i)$ and \cite{I-bh-10}.
 For $q_s > 0$ special solutions were obtained in \cite{DI-03} (for orthogonal $U^s$) and in \cite{DIM-02} (for $m=1)$.
 In \cite{IM-11} the post-Newtonian parameters $\beta$ and $\gamma$ corresponding to the 4-dimensional section of the metric from \cite{I-bh-10} were calculated.

 Here we show that there exist solutions with regular horizon when $U^s$-vectors correspond to simple roots of certain semisimple Lie algebra and $q_s$ are integer numbers obeying certain restrictions.
 (For simple Lie algebra $q_s$ should coincide: $q_s = q$ for all $s$.)
 We construct generalized analogues of black brane solutions.
-This may be of interest for a possible search of (holographically) dual quantum models.

 The paper is organized as follows.
-In Section 2 the model with multicomponent anisotropic (or ``perfect'') fluid is formulated.
+In Section 2 the model with multicomponent anisotropic fluid is formulated.
 In Section 3 a subclass of spherically symmetric solutions (generalizing those from \cite{I-bh-10}) is presented.
 In Section 4 and a subclass of solutions with regular horizon corresponding to integer $q_s$ is singled out.
 In Section 5 $q$-analogs of black brane solutions are considered, e.g. a $q$-analogue of $M2 \cap M 5$ dyonic solution.
+In Section 6 a $q$-analogue of Myers-Perry (static) charged black hole solution \cite{MyersPerry} in dimension $D = 2 + d_0$ is outlined.
+In Appendix the derivation of solutions is presented.